clambin/tado-exporter/README.md

 To avoid user action on every startup, tado stores the active token to a file, as specified by tado.auth.path in the configuration file, using tado.auth.passphrase as the encryption passphrase.

-Note: tokens have a lifetime of 10 minutes, meaning if tado is not running for 10 minutes, you will need to confirm the login again.
+Note: tokens can be refreshed for up to 30 days, meaning if tado is not running for that amount of time, you will need to confirm the login again.

 ## Prometheus